OfLiberty/pacannabis.guide/docs/guide/README.md

 The Guide's ultimate purpose is to liberate the public from the bonds of ignorance.
 Pennsylvania's government has done a poor job of protecting our rights.
 This Guide seeks to correct it through education.

-## Contributing to the Guide
+## How to Contribute

 In order to contribute content you will need a [Github account](https://github.com/).

-At the bottom of each page there is a link "Help us improve this page!" that will take you to a page that you can customize and submit for review and integration into the project.
+Then browse while on the guide and click the "Help us improve this page!" link at the bottom of the page.
+You'll be brought to a page that is [markdown editable](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+Once finished, you may commit your changes as a new branch for review.

+## Supporting the Guide

+Supporting [ofLiberty on Patreon](https://www.patreon.com/ofLiberty) is the most direct way of keeping this project afloat.